gcallah/Rationalism/md/Sorcery.md

 coursing through your body: just so long as others refer to you as "she," you *really are* a woman.
 (And further, if they refer to you as "ze" or "they" or "flaubergaustemis", then you *really are* some imaginary alternative sex.

+"Peaceful protests"

+Dan's example!

+No matter how much violence is occurring, so long as we *call* what is going on "peaceful protests", they actually will be, magically, made peaceful.